kowshik6156/QuantJourney/README.md

 # QuantJourney
-# This repository tracks my quant journey and projects.
-Please feel free to use them and build your own strategies.
+# This repository documents my quantitative journey and projects.
+Please feel free to experiment with the codes and devise your own strategies.